Hyperparathyroidism: Serum phosphate

 In primary hyperparathyroidism, serum phosphate levels are abnormally low as a result of decreased reabsorption of phosphate in the kidney tubules.
 However, this is only present in about 50% of cases.
-This contrasts with secondary hyperparathyroidism, in which serum phosphate levels are generally elevated because of kidney disease.
+This contrasts with secondary hyperparathyroidism and tertiary hyperparathyroidism, in which serum phosphate levels are generally elevated because of kidney disease.

 Alkaline phosphatase

-Alkaline phosphatase levels are usually elevated in hyperparathyroidism.
+Alkaline phosphatase levels are usually high in hyperparathyroidism due to high bone turn over.
 In primary hyperparathyroidism, levels may remain within the normal range, but this is inappropriately normal given the increased levels of plasma calcium.

 Nuclear medicine

-A technetium sestamibi scan is a procedure in nuclear medicine that identifies hyperparathyroidism (or parathyroid adenoma).
-It is used by surgeons to locate ectopic parathyroid adenomas, most commonly found in the anterior mediastinum.
+Nuclear medicine imaging methods are used by surgeons to locate which parathyroid gland is responsible for hyperparathyroidism or to find ectopic parathyroid adenomas, most commonly found in the anterior mediastinum.
+Historically, technetium sestamibi scintigraphy was the main method used or this indication.
+Recently 18F-fluorocholine PET/CT tend to be more and more performed due to excellent diagnostic performance.

 Classification

 Primary

 Primary hyperparathyroidism results from a hyperfunction of the parathyroid glands themselves.
 The oversecretion of PTH is due to a parathyroid adenoma, parathyroid hyperplasia, or rarely, a parathyroid carcinoma.
 This disease is often characterized by the quartet stones, bones, groans, and psychiatric overtones referring to the presence of kidney stones, hypercalcemia, constipation, and peptic ulcers, as well as depression, respectively.